Black Coffee in Bed

-"Black Coffee in Bed" was the first single released from Squeeze's fifth album, Sweets from a Stranger.
+"Black Coffee in Bed" is the first single released from Squeeze's fifth album, Sweets from a Stranger.
 It peaked at number 51 in the UK Singles Chart in April 1982.

 Background

 Chris Difford stated, "[t]he lyric was inspired by my picking up my notebook one day and seeing a coffee stain on it, which inspired the first line.
 It was a very vivid image for me and inspired this song of loss and regret."
 Difford also said that "lyrically it was attractive to [a country] kind of metre.
 The fact that Glenn put a soul melody to it shows the unique quality of our writing."